 Many of my readers use Sky Lights as a resource for teaching astronomy, meteorology, or earth science.
 Teachers from middle school through high school tell me it’s been a valuable supplement to their regular course content.
 Sky Lights is also used by homeschoolers who need help with science and math.
-We have a special page for home schoolers here: http://sky-lights.org/for-homeschooling/
+We have a special page for homeschoolers here: https://sky-lights.org/for-homeschoolers/

 Not surprisingly, even if you’re an expert in science and math, it can be difficult to get children interested.
 They’re generally good at visual learning due in part to growing up with computers.
 So I include graphics, photos, and videos in each post to clearly illustrate the topic at hand.

-We have an archive of posts dating back to June 2004 (nearly 600 as of this writing).
+We have an archive of posts dating back to June 2004 (over 750 as of this writing).
 You can browse or search that archive for whatever topic or content you need.
 You’re almost certain to find what you’re looking for.

 Here’s a few things you should know about Sky Lights: